FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/tokens-microservices-boundaries.md

 ## Full Extraction

 Finally, the API gateway can extract the contents of the token entirely and turn it into a header or body parameter rather than re-issuing the token.

+{% include _image.liquid src="/assets/img/advice/tokens-microservices-boundaries/extraction.png" alt="The gateway extracts needed data from the token as passes it as a header or form parameter." class="img-fluid" figure=false %}

 This is helpful for situations where you are bolting on token based authentication, but the service expects values to be in normal HTTP headers or the body and it isn't worth it to upgrade it to process tokens.
 This could happen either right after the API gateway forwards the request or right before the container receives it.